Monday, November 30, 2020

 leans left for my right,

-stretching into befuddled rainbows.
+stretching into bedeviled rainbows.

 leans right for my left,

-till auras split into ribs
+until auras split into caverns and ribs

-and circle round to live larger,
+and circle round to live larger still,

 upped by factors of whatnot to .

-photons who frolic and paragons which flow.
+and paragons who vivaciously flow.

-a hypermath of hula hoops
+it's a hypermath of hula hoops.

-tweed on a peg
+a coat hung on a peg

-bursts into a psychedelic ocean
+bursts into a psychedelic ocean,

-bulbous and copious with aurora borealis.
+its tweed bulbous with aurora borealis.

 this glossy orb,